theeugenekim/dog-vision-tensorflow/README.md

 ![image](https://user-images.githubusercontent.com/24239943/116844775-edec5800-ab98-11eb-8df2-ca04da2df44e.png)

-I started this Tensorflow project using GPU to better understand the benefits and structure of Tensorflow.
+I started this Tensorflow project using GPU to better understand the benefits and structure of Tensorflow using Python3.

 You can follow along the notebook, where I have left notes of each step of the machine learning process in Google Colab.